-Recently, Sun National Bank has been made aware of data compromises at several major retailers.
+As we have seen in the news, major retailers and institutions continue to be victims of card compromises and breaches.
 A card compromise means that credit/debit card information may have been obtained by unauthorized individuals.
-The Bank continues to work closely with our monitoring services to determine the scope of each compromise, and if there are any impacts to Sun National Bank’s debit card holders.
+Sun National Bank works continuously with our monitoring services to determine the scope of each compromise, and if there are any impacts to Sun National Bank’s debit card holders.
 From time to time, we may proactively contact our customers if we believe that their debit card information has been compromised.

 With the ever-growing number of phishing email, text and telephone scams, we also want to remind you that Sun National Bank will never ask you to provide your user name, password, Social Security number, account number, Personal Identification Numbers, credit or debit/ATM card information through an unsolicited email, text, or telephone request.
 To report a suspicious email, text, or telephone call requesting account information that you suspect was not initiated by Sun National Bank, please email us at email@example.com, or contact us at 800.786.9066.